 Stewart Island Experience operates daily ferry services between Bluff and Stewart Island.
-Once there, visit Ulva Island, a renowned wildlife sanctuary, explore the village and bays with a local, join a Wild Kiwi Encounter for the opportunity to see kiwi in the wild or immerse yourself in the sights and sounds of Stewart Island on a guided walk.
-Rental cars, motor scooters and mountain bikes are available for hire from the Oban Visitor Centre for those who wish to explore independently.
+Once there, visit Ulva Island, a renowned birdlife sanctuary, explore the village and bays with a local or join a Wild Kiwi Encounter for the opportunity to see kiwi in the wild.
+Rental cars and motor scooters are available for hire from the Oban Visitor Centre for those who wish to explore independently.

 Gain an entertaining insight into New Zealand’s southernmost community, and learn about the history and environment of Stewart Island.

-Highlights include a visit to the gateway to Rakiura National Park at Lee Bay, beautiful Horseshoe Bay and Observation Rock with its stunning views of Paterson Inlet.
+Highlights include a visit to the gateway to Rakiura National Park at Lee Bay and Observation Rock with its stunning views of Paterson Inlet.

 Discover Stewart Island from the water on a leisurely cruise of beautiful Paterson Inlet and a guided walk in Ulva Island Wildlife Sanctuary

 The cruise will showcase some of Paterson Inlet’s stunning scenery with its hidden coves and unspoilt beaches.
 You’ll hear fascinating stories of early Maori history and European settlement from your guide as we pass various landmarks.
 Your guide is passionate about this area, provides informative commentary and is more than happy to answer questions.
 While on board, keep a look out for fur seals and penguins – we see a lot of them around this area.